williamscole/PONDEROSA/readme2.md

 | **run_all** | king_file, map_file, match_file**, fam_file | ped_file, age_file, hap_file |

 ##### _File descriptors_
+The following files can be used by PONDEROSA.
+They must be formatted correctly; see sample files provided in Sample/.
 | Flag | Description |
 | ---- | ----------- |
 |**king_file** | KING .seg file (or any .seg-formatted IBD file).